trytobeAP/mispris-coursework/README.md

 # mispris-coursework
-Here are my coursework for a course called "mispris".
+There is my coursework for a course called "mispris".